-- 95. In IFAD, there have been recently recommendations to focus investments on areas with the highest concentration of poor, in order to enhance effectiveness and efficiency, and favouring the measurement of impacts, e.g. in the 2013 Mali CPE, but the issue is being discussed also beyond the context of Mali.
+- 95. In IFAD, there have been recent recommendations to focus investments on areas with the highest concentration of poor in order to enhance effectiveness and efficiency and favouring the measurement of impacts, e.g. in the 2013 Mali CPE, although the issue is also being discussed beyond the context of Mali.
 A systematic change in this direction can be expected to impact negatively on the engagement in pastoral development in two ways.
 First, because it would further concentrate interventions in settlements.
 Second and more generally, because low demographic density may shift attention away from pastoral regions.
-Similar arguments apply to doing nothing to support pastoral systems and the logic that hinges on them in the use of the drylands, with the expected consequences of increased conflict and rural-to urban-migration (with fast-growing urban slums), as well as fuelling the feeling of neglect and abandon by the state amongst the youths (e.g. de Haan et al 2015). - 96.
-With the new Somalia Resilience Programme 2012-2015 [064], which includes the development of basic services accessible to mobile populations, FAO is engaging in an innovative approach of cooperation and co-financing with WFP and UNICEF Somalia, plus an NGO consortium.
-The three UN agencies will share a common framework of monitoring and evaluation.
-This will include a household budget survey (baseline) and the use of the comprehensive databases from FAO, WFP and UNICEF.
-The agencies will also lead in depth community consultations (qualitative).
-As this programme shows attention to pastoral mobile populations, especially relating to mobile services [064], it might represent a significant step towards a monitoring and evaluation system specifically sensitive to pastoral resilience.
+Similar arguments apply to doing nothing to support pastoral systems and the logic that hinges on them in the use of the drylands, with the expected consequences of increased conflict and rural-to urban-migration (with fast-growing urban slums), and a growing feeling of neglect and abandon by the state among youth (e.g. de Haan et al 2015). - 96.
+With the new Somalia Resilience Programme 2012-2015 [064], which includes the development of basic services accessible by mobile populations, FAO is engaging in an innovative approach of cooperation and co-financing with World Food Programme and UNICEF Somalia, plus an NGO consortium.
+The three United Nations agencies will share a common framework of monitoring and evaluation.
+This will include a household budget survey (baseline) and the use of the comprehensive databases from FAO, World Food Programme and UNICEF.
+The agencies will also lead in-depth community consultations (qualitative).
+As this programme gives attention to pastoral mobile populations and the provision of mobile services [064], it might represent a significant step towards a monitoring and evaluation system specifically sensitive to pastoral resilience. - 97.
+The adoption of gender policies in both agencies in 2012 and the introduction of 'gender' as a distinct parameter of evaluation, has resulted in an increased attention to this dimension in evaluations and project design.